Bacteria: Movement

 Many bacteria are motile (able to move themselves) and do so using a variety of mechanisms.
 The best studied of these are flagella, long filaments that are turned by a motor at the base to generate propeller-like movement.
 The bacterial flagellum is made of about 20 proteins, with approximately another 30 proteins required for its regulation and assembly.
 The flagellum is a rotating structure driven by a reversible motor at the base that uses the electrochemical gradient across the membrane for power.

 Bacteria can use flagella in different ways to generate different kinds of movement.
 Many bacteria (such as E. coli) have two distinct modes of movement: forward movement (swimming) and tumbling.
 The tumbling allows them to reorient and makes their movement a three-dimensional random walk.
 Bacterial species differ in the number and arrangement of flagella on their surface; some have a single flagellum (monotrichous), a flagellum at each end (amphitrichous), clusters of flagella at the poles of the cell (lophotrichous), while others have flagella distributed over the entire surface of the cell (peritrichous).
-The flagella of a unique group of bacteria, the spirochaetes, are found between two membranes in the periplasmic space.
+The flagella of a group of bacteria, the spirochaetes, are found between two membranes in the periplasmic space.
 They have a distinctive helical body that twists about as it moves.

 Two other types of bacterial motion are called twitching motility that relies on a structure called the type IV pilus, and gliding motility, that uses other mechanisms.
 In twitching motility, the rod-like pilus extends out from the cell, binds some substrate, and then retracts, pulling the cell forward.

 Motile bacteria are attracted or repelled by certain stimuli in behaviours called taxes: these include chemotaxis, phototaxis, energy taxis, and magnetotaxis.
 In one peculiar group, the myxobacteria, individual bacteria move together to form waves of cells that then differentiate to form fruiting bodies containing spores.
 The myxobacteria move only when on solid surfaces, unlike E. coli, which is motile in liquid or solid media.

 Several Listeria and Shigella species move inside host cells by usurping the cytoskeleton, which is normally used to move organelles inside the cell.
 By promoting actin polymerisation at one pole of their cells, they can form a kind of tail that pushes them through the host cell's cytoplasm.